US Peace Memorial Foundation

-In contrast, the United States Institute of Peace (USIP) is a creation of the U.S. Government.
-It acts as an instrument of the Executive Branch, and its directors are political appointees who serve at the pleasure of the President.
-During much of its history, USIP has been run by people closely associated with the military and USIP staff are civil servants who understand that – if they value their jobs – they must adhere to the prevailing party line regarding the need for U.S. invasions and wars.
+In contrast, the United States Institute of Peace (USIP), a creation of the U.S. Government located on Navy property across from the Mall.
+Funded by Congress, it acts as an instrument of the Executive Branch, and its directors are appointed by, and serve at the pleasure of, the President.
+During much of its history, USIP has been run by people closely associated with the military and the National Security Council.
+The board includes the Secretaries of State and Defense, the president of the National Defense University.
+USIP staff are civil servants who understand that – if they value their jobs – they must adhere to the prevailing party line regarding the need for U.S. invasions and wars.

 The USIP facility does not recognize and honor the millions of U.S. citizens who have publicly urged the use of diplomacy and global cooperation to solve international problems and who have opposed U.S. military solutions including invasion, occupation, production of weapons of mass destruction, use of weapons, and/or threats of war.
 The US Peace Memorial does just that.